Institute of Financial Services|Work at ifs University College|Gallery|Accessibility|Contact Us|Help|Cookies

 5.1.3 Where an assessment is repeated, it shall be incumbent upon the student to remain alert to any minor amendments and updates made to the syllabus for the session in question.

 5.1.4 Except in the context of continuing professional development, a student may not repeat the assessment in a module for which credits have already been awarded or condoned, for example to improve the grade achieved (see Section 2.3.3).

-5.2.1 A resit is a second or subsequent attempt at an assessment component that comprises specific assessment tasks/activities that have been externally set by ifs School of Finance examiners and that will be common to a number of students.
+5.2.1 A resit is a second or subsequent attempt at an assessment component that comprises specific assessment tasks/activities that have been externally set by ifs University College examiners and that will be common to a number of students.
 Typical assessment components that a student might resit would include objective tests, coursework assignments and written examinations.

 5.2.2 Normally, 2 such resit opportunities will be permitted per module with careful attention to be paid to any consequences explained in the programme regulations.
 It should be noted, for example, that, at Level 6, 1 further attempt only is allowed if Honours status is to be retained.
 A third and final attempt will be permitted, but with successful completion of the programme resulting in the award of an Ordinary degree.

 5.2.3 Students must pass any module they resit within a timescale of 3 assessment sessions from their initial failure.